Is Fish Oil Great for Mass Gaining?

 The Many Benefits of Fish Oil

-Fish oil is grossly underestimated as an anabolic supplement, plus it makes you makes you healthier and smarter…
+Fish oil is grossly underestimated as an anabolic supplement, plus it makes you healthier and smarter…

 There’s no limit to the benefits that omega-3 bring to health.
 Now, it seems they even help you pack on more muscle in addition.
 They do this in two ways: they upregulate anabolic pathways in the muscle, while also downregulating catabolic pathways at the same time.